thatwhichis/pfdm_fp_conflict-resolution/README.md

 - Conflict script in sampleTextData.json ends up being very repetitive in the current implementation; in the future, I think it would be better to expand usage of Tracery to allow for further variance of character-specific actions and break more descriptive actions into the separate character files.
 This ties heavily into the next bullet point.

 - Available character actions should be more dependent on the specific character and reactions to previous actions taken.
-In other words, the conflict JSON may better be represented as conflict "events," while available "actions" and their effects may be better dictated by the predilictions of specific characters.
+In other words, the conflict JSON may better be represented as conflict "events," while available "actions" and their effects may be better dictated by the predilections of specific characters.

 - For the scope of this prototype only two Character properties were implemented: introversion and energy.
 This is a deeply flawed system that should definitely be reconsidered and expanded.

+- How the antagonistic monster chooses actions should be reconsidered with application of the monster's properties included in its decision-making process (currently random based on available options in the current text node).

+- Action effects should be rebalanced and made more systemically meaningful.

 - From a design/experience standpoint, UI feedback is almost nonexistent and would need to be implemented/expanded.